ciresiemanym/healdata-utils/docs/vlmd/supported_input_formats.md

 and Excel.
 Importantly, it is simple and can be easily integrated into web applications and just about any software.

 Currently, the HEAL data utilities `vlmd` function can infer a minimal-HEAL compliant dataset by inferring `name`,`type`,and `enum` (i.e., possible values).
-After this minimal data dictionary is generated, the researcher can further annotate it with fields' `description` and other optional properties in either the HEAL-compliant csv or json data dictionary.
+After this minimal data dictionary is generated, the researcher can further annotate it with fields' `description` and other optional properties in either the HEAL-compliant csv or json data dictionary (see the HEAL data dictionary template sections below for more information)

 ### `csv` HEAL data dictionary (e.g., from template)